 * Make note of the angle of the bottle as it sits in the basket.
 If the angle is too shallow you could lose wine as soon as the seal of the cork is broken.
 If that’s the case, use a B&B plate underneath the end of the basket to increase the angle.
 Then position the decanter and light the candle.

-*If the bottle in question is older than 15 years I often recommend cutting the entire capsule off the bottle to make the entire cork is as clearly visible as possible.
+*If the bottle in question is older than 15 years, I often recommend removing the entire capsule from the bottle to make the entire cork as clearly visible as possible.
 With an older wine you may need to see if the last ¼ inch of cork has cemented itself to the inside of the neck of the bottle over the years.
 If so, that last part will begin to disintegrate just as you as soon as you start to remove the cork.
-It’s also important to note that if you do intend to cut the entire capsule off be sure to tell the host what you’re doing and why.
+It’s also important to note that if you do intend to cut the entire capsule off, be sure to tell the host what you’re doing and why.
 After all, it’s their bottle and they’re paying for it.